Bencorr: Naming

+An alternative name for the mountain is Binn an Choire Mhóir, meaning "peak of the big corrie".
+Binn an tSaighdiúra, the "peak of the soldier", is said to have acquired its name after a sapper working for the Ordnance Survey fell to his death here.

 Geography

 Bencorr sits on its own mini-massif and is linked by a short high rocky north-eastern ridge to Bencorr North Top at 690 m, which gives Bencorr the profile of a "double summit" when viewed from a distance.
 One of Bencorr's more distinctive features is its long rocky north-easterly spur, known as Carrot Ridge (Meacan Buí), on which sits the subsidiary peaks of Binn an tSaighdiúra 653 m (whose prominence of only eight metres, making it an easy peak to miss), and at the far end of the spur, Bencorrbeg 577 m.